CodeDead/codedead.com/posts/2015/10/26/deadlock-release.md

 ---
-path: "/blog/2015/10/26/deadlock-release"
+path: '/blog/2015/10/26/deadlock-release'
-title: "DeadLock - Release"
+title: 'DeadLock - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2015-10-26"
+date: '2015-10-26'
-abstract: "Information Hey there, DeadLock is our latest application.
+abstract: 'Information Hey there, DeadLock is our latest application.
 It’s designed to help you unlock those awful undeletable files that we all love to hate.
 With the click of a button you can delete, copy or move the locked file using DeadLock.
-That’s not..."
+That’s not...'
-categories: "C#, News"
+categories: 'C#, News'
 ---

 ## Information

 Hey there,